MARTA Internship Provides “One-of-a-Kind Experiences”

 Parker was himself transformed by a $4.90-an-hour-internship that he held with the head of the Greater Richmond Transit Company as a graduate student.
 It was there while under the tutelage of GRTC General Manager Henry Church that he discovered a knack for managing complex systems on a shoestring budget.

 Today, Parker is something of a superstar in transit having rescued MARTA from the brink of a $33 million deficit after becoming its CEO and general manager in 2012.
-Since then he’s been widely credited with balancing the authority’s budget, improving efficiencies, advancing bus and rail service and enhancing ridership and the overall customer experience.
-In 2016, Parker was appointed to the National Infrastructure Advisory Council by President Barack Obama and was named one of eight Public Officials of the Year by Governing Magazine.
+Since then he’s been widely credited with balancing the authority’s budget, improving efficiencies, advancing bus and rail service, enhancing ridership and the overall customer experience.
+In 2016, Parker was appointed to the National Infrastructure Advisory Council by President Barack Obama.
+He was named one of eight Public Officials of the Year by Governing Magazine that same year.

 On the job training

 As Parker’s intern, Clemens spent the better part of eight weeks doing one of three things: interviewing members of Parker’s executive team, rotating duties within key departments, and considering ways to improve MARTA’s operations and services.
 She is currently compiling a report that will summarize these findings.